The Hallicrafters Company

 transmitter operated on 3 crystal controlled channels in the 2.1 to 2.9

 MHz band.
-The two-band, six-tube, tuneable receiver covered
+The two-band, six-tube, tunable receiver covered

 the broadcast band and the 1.9 to 3.1 MHz marine band.
 The unit was